nathantypanski/nathantypanski.com/pages/kim-typanski-obituary.md

 She also leaves behind her mother Linda.
 Kim is preceded by her father John and her grandma Sissy.

-The funeral will be held at her family’s convenience in the coming days.
+The funeral was held on Friday, November 4th, 2016.